 First, your doctor puts you to sleep with general anesthesia, so you won't feel anything while it's done.

-Next, she makes one or two tiny cuts near your belly button and puts a narrow tube with a light and camera into your belly.
-Then she uses long, thin instruments to grab your fallopian tubes and cut, tie, clamp, band, or seal them off.
-She closes the cuts with one or two stitches.
+Next, they make one or two tiny cuts near your belly button and puts a narrow tube with a light and camera into your belly.
+Then they use long, thin instruments to grab your fallopian tubes and cut, tie, clamp, band, or seal them off.
+They close the cuts with one or two stitches.

 You may feel some discomfort.
 Pain medication can help.
 You can go home a few hours later and will be back to normal activities in a few days.

 Other than preventing pregnancy, getting your tubes tied won't change much.
 Sex won't feel different.

 You'll still get your period every month.
 Although some women say their periods changed, Dana Stone, MD, an OB/GYN at Lakeside Women's Hospital, says that's a myth.
 If your periods become irregular or crampier, it's because you're no longer pregnant, breastfeeding, or on birth control.